Welcome to today's edition of the Rush 24-7 podcast.

 How many college graduates can't read?

-Gotta take a break.
+Got to take a break.

-I just got an email from a friend of mine in Kansas who um just heard the three-minute audio clip from my television show back in 1995.
+I just got an email from a friend of mine in Kansas who just heard the three-minute audio clip from my television show back in 1995.

-And he said, You know what that was?
+And he said, you know what that was?

 That was the daily show.